-Fresh air clears your lungs, strengthens your immune system, helps with digestion and overall improves your mood.
+Fresh air clears your lungs, strengthens your immune system, helps with digestion, and overall improves your mood.
 It doesn’t even need to be too sunny.
-Just breathing in fresh air can be a real mood booster.
+Just breathing in the fresh air can be a real mood booster.

 So practice real self-care by getting outside.
 You can go for a walk, or just find a quiet place to sit.
 Relax and take in deep breaths of fresh air.

 Just a few minutes a day will make a difference.
 But if you can, try to get out into nature for a weekend.
-A few days breathing in fresh air and unplugging, will brighten your mood in incredible ways.
+A few days breathing in the fresh air and unplugging will brighten your mood in incredible ways.

 4 – Living a Healthy Life

 Stating the obvious here.
 But there really is no better way to care about yourself (aka REAL SELF-CARE) than to physically take care of your body.